LucasEnard/formation-template-python/README.md

 A **Business Operation** (BO) is a specific operation that will enable us to send requests from IRIS to an external application / system.
 It can also be used to directly save in IRIS what we want.<br>
 BO also have an `on_message` function that will be called everytime this instance receive a message from any source, this will allow us to receive information and send it, as seen in the framework, to an external client.

-We will create those operations in local in VSCode, that is, in the `python/bo.py` file.<br>Saving this file will compile them in IRIS.
+We will create those operations in local in VSCode, that is, in the `src/python/bo.py` file.<br>Saving this file will compile them in IRIS.

 For our first operations we will save the content of a message in the local database and write the same information locally in a .txt file.

 We need to have a way of storing this message first.

 ## 7.1.
-Creating our storage classes
+Creating our object classes

 We will use `dataclass` to hold information in our [messages](#72-creating-our-message-classes).

-In our `python/obj.py` file we have:
+In our `src/python/obj.py` file we have:
 ```python
 from dataclasses import dataclass